 Early next morning we hoisted our backpacks on and left to find the grand taxi.
 The city was more subdued in the cold light of day and there was a slight chill to the air as we trudged towards the main road.
 After several false starts we were able to locate the taxi bound for Imlil, and climbed aboard.
 Our backpacks were stored on the roof by the driver.
 The grand taxi turned out to be a rickety minibus stuffed with several rows of metal seats.
 The spacing of the seats was so narrow that it forced anyone larger than the tiny Berber grandmothers that populated the rest of the bus, into an awkward crouch.

 We drove through the archway in the walls we had passed through the night before.
 As we edged further out into the desert it became clear that our vehicle’s engine had the power and indeed the incessant drone of a lawnmower.
-Countless delapidated Mercedes zoomed past our ride as it continued down the endless highway.
+Countless delapidated Mercedes zoomed past our ride as it continued down the highway.

 After about an hour we stopped in a desert village.
 Another similar minibus had parked up directly behind us.
 We were ushered into the other vehicle and our bags were tossed from one roof to the other by the driver.
 Our new transport was even less hospitable than its predecessor.
 As I squeezed into my seat, I noticed a chicken pecking at the straw-strewn floor beside me.

-The grand taxi continued through several more desert villages, before the rising foothills of the Atlas mountains emerged on the horizon.
+The grand taxi continued through several more desert villages, before the foothills of the Atlas mountains emerged on the horizon.
 The driver swung the ramshackle bus around several sharp corners, catapulting every passenger around furiously.

-A few hours later we arrived Imlil and trudged up the muddy main street.
+A few hours later we arrived Imlil and trudged up the main street.
 Snow drifted silently from above.